istio-ecosystem/admiral/docs/Examples.md

 #### gRPC Demo

-- As part of the sample services, a grpc service is also deployed, and Admiral generates the corresponding CNAME.
-Since we need a rich client to make the gRPC calls.
-Apply the following yaml that will launch a pod that will make gRPC calls to the generated CNAME.
+- As part of the sample services, a grpc service is also deployed and Admiral generates the corresponding CNAME.
+Apply the following yaml that will launch a pod which runs a gRPC client that will make gRPC calls to the generated CNAME.
 ```
 kubectl apply -f $ADMIRAL_HOME/yaml/grpc-client.yaml -n sample
 ```